mattischrome/console-blog/content/posts/understated-classics-38/index.md

 - Twenty One
 title: 'Understated Classics #38: Trance Nation (Various Artists)'
 slug: understated-classics-38
-heroImage: ../../assets/images/defaultHero.jpg
-description: I don't know about you, but lately I've been in need of some music that
 ---
 I don't know about you, but lately I've been in need of some music that: